 It is quite amazing what an alternate reality we truly live in, even though the truth is right in front of our eyes.
 We live in a time where we are swindled on an every day basis.
 We walk around through stores, drive by billboards, and watch commercials in between our shows, news, and movies.
 Even as we surf through the internet and check our emails and social media sites, they are plastered with relentless advertisements.
 They are strategically placed where we will see them often, and they will best temp our wants or needs.
 We have become so accustomed to them, we will see them and may acknowledge them but not realize the ramifications we allow them to bring upon us.
 Their influence is always adapting to our awareness of them.
 We may realize what their intentions are but but as Rushkoff mentions, the advertisers are constantly evolving their methods to continually coerce us in a new unfamiliar method.

-It opened my eyes more so after reading "They Say."
-Coercion: Why We Listen to What "They" Say by Douglas Rushkoff.
+What "They" Say by Douglas Rushkoff.
 I liked his reference to the consumer as the prey of the predator (the advertisers and those that employ them), and how it makes perfect sense as you read on and learn of their methodology and realize how ingenious it is.
 I also like how he mentions that it up to our instincts to adapt and evade, even though the advertisers are always finding ways to wrangle us up again.

 I find it easier to notice and avoid these techniques in two ways.
 One, being that I am always strapped for cash, and two, having many years of experience in sales.